linucksrox/hugoblog/content/about.md

 date: 2026-03-03
 ---

-I'm always seeking out new techhnology and trying out new systems on my homelab.
+I'm always seeking out new technology and trying out new systems on my homelab.
 Over time I've added more and more systems to my homelab that I use daily.
 I prefer open source software when possible over proprietary solutions, but also understand the pros/cons of when it makes sense to use paid (supported) solutions.
 I also try to give back by sharing my experience and knowledge with other people on community forums like [Nextcloud](https://help.nextcloud.com) and [Reddit](https://reddit.com), along with sharing detailed documention right here on my blog to help fill some gaps.

 My Home Lab
 ---